Homes for Sale in Audubon Park, Orlando

 The Florida Hometown Heroes Housing program offers reduced upfront fees, discount points, and no origination points for qualifying individuals.
 You can receive up to 5% of your first mortgage loan amount as a down payment and closing cost assistance.

-Are you a firefighter, educator, childcare professional, healthcare worker, or law enforcement officer?
+Are you a eligible full-time workforce, employed by a Florida-based employer?
 Leverage the Florida Hometown Heroes Program to find a suitable home among the homes for sale in Audubon Park, Florida.

 You can qualify for 30-year, fixed-rate mortgage loans if you’re eligible for the Florida First Heroes program.
 Also, qualifying for this loan makes you eligible for down payment assistance through a second mortgage.